Dansoftowner/FXTaskbarProgressBar/README.md

  * [Jetbrains Annotations](https://github.com/JetBrains/java-annotations) - Annotations for JVM-based languages

 ## Support
-If you like this library please give me a star!
-It's very important for me because it keeps me motivated to work on this library.
-Thank you!
+If you like this library give it a star!